 - SML Annual Return User Guide (PDF, 2 MB)

 The Emergency Order for the Protection of the Greater Sage-grouse under the federal Species at Risk Act came into force on February 18, 2014.

 For more information on the Order, please contact:

 The Emergency Order can be viewed at: SARA Public Registry.

 The LAT is being modified to reflect an addition of a Sage Grouse Emergency Order Layer.
-Note that although the LAT Reports with the new federal layer will take effect as of March 15, 2014, there is an expectation that companies must not contravene the prohibitions set out in the Emergency Order as of February 18th, as indicated in the Order.
+Note that although the LAT Reports with the federal layer will take effect on March 15, 2014, there is an expectation that companies must not contravene the prohibitions set out in the Emergency Order as of February 18th, as indicated in the Order.

 For EDS Help Desk contact information, see Public Lands Disposition Contacts.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.